-My legs shivered, feet appeared to slip.
+My legs shivered.
 I feared that the glass would break.

-I walked baby steps but some children ran the length of the floor.
-I stepped on to a side and squatted, placing my hand on the glass.
-The sweat on my palm left cold trails on the glass.
+I walked baby steps, but some children ran the length of the floor.
+I stepped on to a side, and squatted, placing my hand on the glass.
+My sweaty palm left cold trails on the glass.

 You are safe: 256 square feet of solid glass – five times stronger than the standard required weight – should be the only thought in your head.